Amazon FBA Small and Light Program [2023 Guide]

 Which Products are Eligible for Small and Light?

 As of April 28, 2022, Amazon has updated the eligibility criteria for FBA Small and Light, with slightly larger and slightly pricier items now being eligible for enrollment into the program, consequently allowing more sellers to enroll their items.
-To be eligible, your products to be eligible for FBA Small and Light, it has to tick three main boxes: It has to weigh 10 oz. or less, measure under 16 x 9 x 4 inches or less, and be priced at $7 or less.
+To be eligible, your products to be eligible for FBA Small and Light, it has to tick three main boxes: It has to weigh 3 lb or less, measure under 18 x 14 x 8 inches or less, and be priced at $10 or less.

 On top of those key criteria, your product must not fall under Amazon’s list of restricted items.
 These include, among others, temperature-sensitive items like chocolates and slow-moving products, as in those that have sold fewer than 25 units in the last four weeks.
 Products that are prohibited from standard FBA are also outrightly restricted for the Small and Light Program.

 Also, the products you enroll in this program have to be in new condition.
 Products in any other condition (i.e., Used) are not eligible for FBA Small and Light.